NishchayMittal044/Sem_2_Lab_WPP/Django Project/Bollywood_Dialogues_Blog/README.md

 # Bollywood_Dialogues_Blog
 <br>
-A blog post type project created on django ans using html and css.
+A blog post type project created on django and using html and css.
 <br>
 It contains some famous bollywood dialogues.
 <br>